Sriram94/DistHITL/README.md

         pip install -e .[sb3]

-## Data
+## Data and Data Installation

 The Atari-Head dataset can be downloaded here: https://zenodo.org/records/10966777.
 The download contains a [README](./data/bridge_dataset/README.md) with more information about the format of the data.
+Follow all the installation instructions for Atari-Head (through the usage of Docker) in the [free-lunch-saliency](https://github.com/dniku/free-lunch-saliency) to install the requirements for using Atari-Head for training.

 ### Environments